colbygk/hwk/README.md

 weirdnesses that exist when mixing <span class="latex">L<sup>A</sup>T<sub>E</sub>X</span> and tikz and limited memory usage of the generic pdflatex tool.

-A Ruby based Domain Specific Language for taking a compact homework/assignment description, feeding into a <span class="latex">L<sup>A</sup>T<sub>E</sub>X</span> template for a final, nicely formatted homework output.
+This is a Ruby based Domain Specific Language for taking a compact homework/assignment description, feeding into a <span class="latex">L<sup>A</sup>T<sub>E</sub>X</span> template for a final, nicely formatted homework output.
 The template of the output is based on the work of http://www.latextemplates.com/template/programming-coding-assignment

 So, essentially this format is Ruby+<span class="latex">L<sup>A</sup>T<sub>E</sub>X</span>+template -> nice pdf output